Chapter 8.2: Customizing Output

 bark(RED + "A critical error occurred!" + RESET);

 How it works: Each color (like RED or GREEN) is just a special string variable that tells your terminal to display text in that color until it hits a RESET.
-You can also mix and match styles like BOLD, ITALIC, or UNDERLINE to make your output pop.
+You can also mix and match styles like BOLD, ITALIC, or UNDERLINE to make your output more styled.

 For a full list of supported colors and styles, check out the official docs.